 Of the worst foods during pregnancy you could eat, raw meat is universally known to be blacklisted.

-A raw steak or undercooked chicken also carry listeria.
+A raw steak or undercooked chicken also carries listeria.
+So remember that raw meat is included among the foods to avoid during pregnancy.

 Make sure your meat is always thoroughly cooked.
 You can enjoy all the rare steak after the little one is out!